Welcoming and Affirming Environment

 Utilizing

-Displays in the hallways and common areas of my school feature the languages, cultures, and identities of students and the community.
+Displays in the hallways and common areas of my school represent most of the languages, cultures, and identities of students and the community and are sometimes updated.

 Transforming

-Displays in the hallways and common areas of my school celebrate the languages, cultures, and identities of students and the community and are regularly updated.
+Displays in the hallways and common areas of my school celebrate all languages, cultures, and identities of students and the community and are regularly updated with student input.

 Selected Rating: None